This is a companion post to the BCB pictures post. It makes sense to check all pictures and text there first.

 - The entire inverter section (15, 16, 7) is located in the PEB.

-Note there is a micro-switch at the left side detecting opening the cover.
+Notice the micro-switch at the left side detecting opening the cover.
 Hmmmmm.

 It’s all rather cleverly done.